matias-casal/geminiSH/system/base_prompt.md

 - Use function calls to interact with the system and accomplish the requested tasks.
 - After successfully executing a function, describe what you did and the result in your text response.
 - If you need additional information from the user to execute a function, ask a clear and concise question.
+- If you have completed the task requested by the user, use the `finished_ask` function to ask for feedback before continuing.

 ## Additional Guidance: